AMReX-Combustion/PeleLM/Docs/source/Tutorials_1.rst

 Direct Numerical Simulations (DNS) are performed on a 2x4 :math:`cm^2` 2D computational domain using a 64x128 base grid and 4 levels of refinement.
 The refinement ratio is set to 2, corresponding to a minimum grid size inside the reaction layer just below 20 :math:`μm`.
-The maximum box size is fixed at 32, and the base grid is composed of 8 boxes, as shown in Fig :numref:`fig:NumSetup`.
+The maximum box size is fixed at 32, and the base (level 0) grid is composed of 8 boxes, as shown in Fig :numref:`fig:NumSetup`.
 The edge flame is stabilized against an incoming mixing layer with a uniform velocity profile.
 The mixing layer is prescribed using an hyperbolic tangent of mixture fraction :math:`z` between 0 and 1: